KinkiKinsey/Finpresso/README.md

 When we run Finpresso_Agent.py

 	1).
 First, Finpresso_Agent.py input is a ticker,  will create an empty json that have columns as follow  ticker(ex:TSLA).json as follow: Macro {} .
 Micro {}.
 Price{}.
-Strategy {}), this rating json  ticker(ex:TSLA).json is real-timely store in the Rating_Json Folder, for latter use.
+Strategy {}), this json  ticker(ex:TSLA).json is real-timely store in the Rating_Json Folder, for latter use.

 2).
 The Macro_Analyst_Agent.py will run and follow the code workflow to Output is an Macro_Analyst_Json.json in the Macro_Files Folder.
 If this is update within the assign time (as we define the code already in Macro_Analyst_Agent.py) then it wont run everything again.